TonyTNP/Manipulating-Strings-in-Python/README.md

 .com

 # Task 10:
 *Finally, extract the website name from the given URL using string slicing and the ind variable that you defined earlier.
-In the given URL, the website name is "exampleURL1"*
+In the given URL, the website name is "exampleURL1".
+What the length of the extracted slice?*

 > Code:
 > Assign `url` to a specific URL